Skip to content

 • 11.1 Market Risk.
 Digital asset prices are highly volatile.
 The index may experience significant drawdowns during market-wide selloffs.
 Correlation among crypto assets increases substantially during stress periods, reducing the diversification benefit of the multi-asset structure.

 • 11.2 Concentration Risk.
-Bitcoin represents 40% of the index at the concentration cap.
+Bitcoin represents 25.83% of the index at the intra-tier concentration cap, and Tier 1 as a whole represents 51.7%.
 Adverse BTC price movements will disproportionately impact index performance.
+The intra-tier and global concentration caps mitigate but do not eliminate single-asset risk.

 • 11.3 Liquidity Risk.
-Certain constituents, particularly in Tiers 3–5, may have lower liquidity profiles.
+Certain constituents, particularly in Tiers 4 and 5, may have lower liquidity profiles.
 This may impact rebalancing costs and create wider spreads during market stress.
+The 0.15% minimum weight floor reduces but does not eliminate exposure to illiquid tail positions.

 • 11.4 Smart Contract Risk.
 The protocol’s smart contracts have undergone four independent security audits (Quantstamp 2021, Cantina September 2024, Pashov October 2024).
 Smart contract risk cannot be fully eliminated.